-Guanacaste on the Pacific coast of Costa Rica has beautiful and luxurious resorts, amazing tropical beaches and a lot of attractions for visitors.
-There is an international airport in Liberia (the capital town of Guanacaste) but the vast majority of visitors enter through Juan SantaMaria International Airport in San Jose.
-Some people find it challenging to get from the Capital to any of the resort towns on the Pacific, at the end it is not too hard, here are some considerations to keep in mind.
+The vast majority of visitors enter Costa Rica through Juan SantaMaria International Airport in San Jose.
+Many are bound for the idyllic beaches of the Pacific however, several hours journey away.
+Some people find it challenging to get from the Capital to any of the resort towns, at the end it is not too hard, here are some considerations to keep in mind.

 Renting a car: